AnimatEDD1/GameScripting-ShootEmUp/README.md

-Matthew Wilder - Break My Stride (Background Music)
+Matthew Wilder - Break My Stride (Winning Music)

-\# What I hope to do in the final game:

-(Used as dot points for presentation and for future reference)

-* Add a dodging mechanic (Fast roll to the side.
-Spacebar + Direction of movement)
-* Increase enemies unpredictability, add boss opponents.
-* Make bullets shoot in spurts of 3 instead of constant.
+Other Music - NOT SFX - is made by me.